Tayyabsami1/ByteWise_FellowShip_Tasks/README.md

 Submitted code of the Form with screenshot of the UI

 ## Task 4
-Task 4 was the same as Task 3
+Submitted code of Task 4

 ## Project
 Submitted Html Code along with Sass file and Css file and deployed on Vercel.